bio-raum/FooDMe2/docs/quickstart.md

 ## 2. Pipeline references

-FooDMe 2 requires locally stored, formatted databases.
+FooDMe2 requires locally stored, formatted databases.
 The pipeline has a [built-in](installation.md#installing-the-references) option to install these.

 ## 3. Run the test